Keith McLeod: Professional career

-He was not taken in the 2002 NBA Draft, but was selected in the 2002 USBL Draft by the Saint Joseph Express, and in the 2002 CBA Draft by the Yakima Sun Kings.
+He was not taken in the 2002 NBA draft, but was selected in the 2002 USBL Draft by the Saint Joseph Express, and in the 2002 CBA Draft by the Yakima Sun Kings.

-He was traded on July 13, 2006 to the Golden State Warriors along with Devin Brown and Andre Owens for Derek Fisher.
+He was traded by the Jazz on July 13, 2006, to the Golden State Warriors - along with Devin Brown and Andre Owens - for Derek Fisher.

-On January 17, 2007, McLeod was dealt to the Indiana Pacers along with teammates Mike Dunleavy, Ike Diogu and Troy Murphy for Stephen Jackson, Al Harrington, Sarunas Jasikevicius and Josh Powell.
+On January 17, 2007, McLeod was dealt to the Indiana Pacers along with teammates Mike Dunleavy Jr., Ike Diogu and Troy Murphy for Stephen Jackson, Al Harrington, Sarunas Jasikevicius and Josh Powell.

 On July 11, 2008, McLeod signed a one-year deal with the Dallas Mavericks.
-He was waived by the Mavericks on October 23, 2008, and later played for the Albuquerque Thunderbirds of the NBA D-League.
+He was waived by the Mavericks on October 23, 2008 (before ever playing a game for them), and later played for the Albuquerque Thunderbirds of the NBA D-League.
+McLeod never made his way back into the NBA and his final game was played on April 18, 2007, during his time with the Pacers.
+On that day, the Pacers lost to the Washington Wizards with McLeod recording 11 points, 4 rebounds, and 3 assists.

 On September 1, 2010, McLeod signed a 1-year deal with the Greek club Panionios B.C.

 McLeod signed with the Canton Charge of the NBA D-League in 2011.
 He was later traded to the Erie BayHawks.

 In October 2012, McLeod joined BC Kalev/Cramo of Estonia and poured in 25 points in his first game in the VTB League for the club, including a game winning basket at the buzzer.

 On June 13, 2016, McLeod agreed to become an assistant to head coach Matt Hackenberg on the Canton Glenoak High School boys varsity basketball team.
 His primary focus will be on player development with the Golden Eagles.